 Whatever your way of writing, and how those early influences stick around, it doesn’t really matter.
 I think it’s important how you adapt and grow.
 Hopefully, you’ll always improve and get better technically.
 But don’t be afraid to hang onto that early experimental thing you have, as it keeps things fresh.
 Listen to different new (or old) music, but also remember when listening to your heroes just why you want to do this.
 It will stand you in good stead.

 As I write this I'm getting ready for our show tomorrow night at the o2 Academy in Leicester.
 My last time there was Prime supporting Electric Six, which was great fun (there's pictures online of me sporting my fabulous metallic gold sports jacket ...
 I bought it from a sports store in the Canary Isles with my buddy #HeelJon.
-Anyway, this time I'll probably be looking a little bit more subtle, playing alongside Chris Bramley and his band of merry men (all of whom are lovely lads).
+Anyway, this time I'll probably be looking a little bit more subtle, playing alongside Chris Bramley and his band of merry men.
 TRAPS, the Leicester dance/indie band are responsible for the booking.
 Having enjoyed blasting out their music on the way back from Cardiff with Chris last month, they clearly deserve this showcase.

 I am really very pleased to give you the first of the blogs on this page, along with the primeband.co.uk site itself.